dart-lang/site-www/src/null-safety/index.md

 [DartPad with Null Safety,][nullsafety.dartpad.dev] shown in the following screenshot.

-Or you can null safety in your normal development environment, by configuring your project to [use a tech preview SDK](#configure-null-safety).
+Or you can try null safety in your normal development environment, by configuring your project to [use a tech preview SDK](#configure-null-safety).

 ![Screenshot of DartPad null safety snippet with analysis errors](/null-safety/dartpad-snippet.png)